adluck/firekyt/replit.md

-✓ Made dark mode sidebar background darker for improved contrast and visual depth ✓ Made light mode sidebar background lighter for softer, cleaner appearance ✓ Implemented auto-closing submenu behavior - only one submenu can be open at a time
+✓ Made dark mode sidebar background darker for improved contrast and visual depth ✓ Made light mode sidebar background lighter for softer, cleaner appearance ✓ Implemented auto-closing submenu behavior - only one submenu can be open at a time ✓ Repositioned site card action buttons to bottom for consistent alignment across all cards

 ## User Preferences